syncfusion-content/wpf-docs/wpf/Menu/Command-Binding-and-Command-Target-Support.md

 ---
 layout: post
 title: Command Binding and Command Target Support in WPF Menu | Syncfusion
-description: Learn here all about Command Binding and Command Target Support support in Syncfusion WPF Menu (MenuAdv) control and more.
+description: Learn here all about Command Binding and Command Target Support in Syncfusion WPF Menu (MenuAdv) control and more.
 platform: wpf
 control: MenuAdv
 documentation: ug